open-ephys/ONI/source/hw-spec/devices/datasheet.rst

 Description
 ~~~~~~~~~~~
 A textual description of the functionality of the device.
 This can be simple or
-detailed and is meant to be useful for upstream hardware and software develops
+detailed and is meant to be useful for upstream hardware and software developers
 for understanding the nature of the device during their work.

 Register Map